lstrgar/self-supervised-phone-segmentation/README.md

 TIMIT is available [here](https://catalog.ldc.upenn.edu/LDC93S1) and Buckeye [here](https://buckeyecorpus.osu.edu/).

-Once the data has been obtained it must be stored in disk an a fashion that can be read by the provided dataloader, the core of which is borrowed from [Kreuk Et al.](https://github.com/felixkreuk/UnsupSeg) See the Data Structure section of this repo for specifics, or simply use the provided `utils/make_timit.py` and `utils/make_buckeye.py` to split and organize the data exactly how we did it.
-Note: both of these scripts we also credit to Kreuk Et al., save a few minor changes.
+Once the data has been obtained it must be stored in disk an a fashion that can be read by the provided dataloader, the core of which is borrowed from [Kreuk et al](https://github.com/felixkreuk/UnsupSeg).
+See the Data Structure section of this repo for specifics, or simply use the provided `utils/make_timit.py` and `utils/make_buckeye.py` to split and organize the data exactly how we did it.
+Both of these scripts we also credit to Kreuk et al, save a handful of minor changes.

 You can run `make_timit.py` and `make_buckeye.py` as follows: